Can I Make Donuts With No Donut Pan? No Problem!

 - 3 tablespoons flax meal or 1T chia meal mixed w/ 2 tablespoons hot water, or 1 egg

 - 1 teaspoon vanilla extract

-- Preheat oven to 350 degrees, and prepare a donut pan.
+Preheat oven to 350 degrees, and grease a donut pan.